wangzq/GrpcTests/README.md

 For reproducing the issue in https://github.com/grpc/grpc/issues/18461

- * GrpcTests1: using version 1.22.0: reproduced
+ * GrpcTests1: using version 1.22.0: reproduced on Windows Server 2016
- * GrpcTests2: using version 2.23.0: reproduced
+ * GrpcTests2: using version 2.23.0: reproduced on Windows Server 2016
- * GrpcTests3: using version 1.18.0: pending
+ * GrpcTests3: using version 1.18.0: not reproducing
- * GrpcTests4: using version 1.19.0: pending
+ * GrpcTests4: using version 1.19.0: failed to run on Windows Server 2016, getting error `Status(StatusCode=Unavailable, Detail="channel is in state TRANSIENT_FAILURE")`, same code works on Windows Server 2012 R2 but also didn't reproduce after running a few hours.
+Based on the original bug report, this version probably also has the issue.

 After building, copy the binary to Windows Server 2016, make sure you have `procdump.exe` and `pskill.exe` from [Sysinternals](https://docs.microsoft.com/en-us/sysinternals/) (run them once to accept EULA) in your PATH, then run `_RunTests.bat`, which will start 10 instances of the test program to connect to each other peridiocally.
 The script will assign a random lifetime to each instance between 1 and 180 minutes, when the time is up, it will kill the instance and start a new one.
 If during the tests any instance crashes with `System.AccessViolationException`, it will create a dump in the `dumps` subfolder created by the script.